 We have studied politically divisive issues such as abortion rights, gay rights, the intelligent design/evolution debate.

 One continuing thread in our programming is the theory and practice of nonviolence.
 A special event in this category was an intensive nonviolence training in the fall of 2010.
-The workshop, called 'From Violence to Wholeness', was facilitated by Pace e Bene trainers.
-We have also heard the stories of many peacemakers and have had several speakers from Christian Peacemaker Teams, Pace e Bene, Witness for Peace, etc. We also celebrate the many successes of nonviolent direct action throughout recent history.
+The workshop, called ‘From Violence to Wholeness,’ was facilitated by Pace e Bene trainers.
+We have also heard the stories of many peacemakers and have had several speakers from Christian Peacemaker Teams, Pace e Bene, Fellowship of Reconciliation, Witness for Peace, etc. During the 2014-15 season we conducted a series of programs in which we studied and celebrated the many successes of nonviolent direct action throughout recent history.

 We have focused on the systemic injustice caused by economic policies that favor the rights of large corporations and financial institutions.
 We have studied the detrimental effects of these policies on the environment, worker’s rights, international trade, etc.

 We are also aware that working for peace and justice demands more than keeping informed.
 We attempt to find ways to help bring peace and justice to our community.

 We have sponsored a Students for Peace club at Reedley High School.
 Students from this club have presented inspiring programs at the Peace Center.
 We support the peace and justice efforts of young people in every way we can.
 In 2010 we awarded $1000 scholarship to a college student who had shown particular courage standing up for gay rights on his campus.
 Beginning in 2014 we began awarding $200-$400 scholarships to senior graduates from Students for Peace.
 We sponsored the 2012-13 Students for Peace president as a participant in a youth leadership conference in Washington DC.
 This is a continuation of sending community members to conferences, both as participants and as presenters.
 Our collaboration with this student group continues to be one of the most rewarding parts of our history.